chfvoigt/jekyll-videoposts/README.md

 ## What it is

-If you want to quickly post videos, it can be done with Jekyll and liquid.
-The code in this repository enables you to post a video just by adding the ID of a Vimeo or Youtube video to post's YAML frontmatter.
+The code in this repository enables you to quickly post a video just by adding the ID of a Vimeo or Youtube video to post's YAML frontmatter.

 ## How to use it

-To do this, you need to add a variable called either `vimeo-id` or `youtube-id` to your video post's frontmatter.
-You also need to insert some liquid code in both `/index.html` and `/_layouts/post.html`.
+To do this, you need to add a variable called either `vimeo-id` or `youtube-id` followed by the video's ID to your post's frontmatter.
+You also need to insert some liquid code in both `/index.html` and `/_layouts/post.html` which will read the variable and insert the embed code.
 The same needs to be done for any other layout you created.
-For example, if you want to use it with pages too, you also have to add it to `/layouts/page.html`.
+For example, if you want to use videos with pages too, you also have to add it to `/layouts/page.html`.

 ### YAML frontmatter